rorywalsh/Noodle/SampleModule/Content/pres.md

 Certainly.

 Notes:
-The following are a selection of the slides from various modules I've thought in the past year or two.
+* The following are a selection of the slides from various modules I've thought in the past year or two.
-All content is hosting as a website directly within the student's Moodle homepage where the students can interact directly with the content
+* All content is hosting as a website directly within the student's Moodle homepage where the students can interact directly with the content

 ---

-The following is from <font color="orange">Sound Design</font>, a module on the Certificate in Sound Design for Interactive Application.
+The following is from <font color="orange">Sound Design</font>, a module on the <font color="cornflowerblue">Certificate in Sound Design for Interactive Applications</font>.

 ---